shdlabs/SSTorytime/docs/README.md

 Note that the "hard part" of this is getting Go(lang) to work properly.
 There have been issues since the introduction of modules.
-If you don't install from the go download, it might be due to local differences in yoour Linux.
+If you don't install from the go download, it might be due to local differences in your Linux.
 See this issue post:

 * [Can't Build Issue](https://github.com/markburgess/SSTorytime/issues/1)